 A cluttered workplace is an invitation to hazards, including electrical hazards.
 Haphazard wiring and untidy cords can cause clutter in your workplace and endanger people.

-Besides electrical hazards, they also cause slip and fall risks on the business premises.
+Besides electrical hazards, poorly managed cords also cause slip and fall risks on the business premises.
 Imagine people tripping only because they fail to notice the cords running around the floor.

 The easiest way to eliminate the risk is by calling experts to clean the place by installing wires and cords properly and tidily.
 Remove the ones that are no longer in use because they can pose unnecessary risks.